JuliaParallel/MPI.jl/paper.md

 - one function in which the output buffer is supplied by the user: as it mutates this value, it adopts the Julia convention of suffixing with `!` (e.g. `MPI.Recv!`, `MPI.Reduce!`).
 - one function which allocates the buffer for the output (`MPI.Recv`, `MPI.Reduce`).

-Additionally, we adopt the convention from the Python MPI bindings mpi4py [@dalcin2011parallel] of using lowercase for functions which are able to handle arbirary objects.
-These are typically slower as they rely on serialization and are not type-stable, but can be convenient as they don't require that the object type or length be known by the receiver.
+Additionally, we adopt the convention from the mpi4py Python MPI bindings [@dalcin2011parallel] of using lowercase names for functions which are able to handle arbirary objects.
+These are typically slower as they rely on serialization and are not type-stable, but can be convenient as they don't require that the object type or size be known by the receiver.
 Currently only a small number of these functions are provided.

 ## Buffers, datatypes and operators